What Is Squid?

 The health benefits of squid are often linked to its high protein content.
 Other benefits are tied to its polyunsaturated fatty acid content, also known as omega-3 fatty acids.

-The U.S. Food and Drug Administration highlights fish as a healthy food for those who are pregnant and breastfeeding.
-The protein and iron content of squid are considered particularly important for women who are pregnant.
+The FDA highlights fish as a healthy food for those who are pregnant and breastfeeding.
+The protein and iron content of squid are considered particularly important for pregnant women.

 The fatty acid docosahexaenoic acid (DHA) is higher in squid than in other seafood.
 DHA has been shown to improve resting heart rate.
 DHA-rich oils, like calamari oil, may also help reduce platelet aggregation for women.